Military Chow Halls and Food Allowance Guide

 The military promises to feed you, and they do so primarily by using three separate methods: chow or mess halls, basic allowance for subsistence, and meals-ready-to-eat.

-If you are enlisted and reside in the dormitory/barracks, in most cases, you will be given your meals for free.
+If you are enlisted and reside in the dormitory or barracks, in most cases, you will be given your meals for free.
 Different services have different names for this.
 In the Air Force, it's called being on a Meal Card (although physical cards are rarely used anymore).

-Most chow halls offer four meals per day: breakfast, lunch, supper, and a midnight meal.
-Some are open 24 hours per day.
-Most dining facilities now give the choice of a full-blown meal with two or more entrees, or fast food such as burgers, hot dogs, sandwiches, fries, or chicken.
+Most chow halls offer four meals per day: breakfast, lunch, dinner, and a midnight meal.
+Some are open 24 hours a day.

-For the health conscious, there is normally a heart-healthy menu, as well as a salad bar.
-Desserts are usually a choice of fruits, cakes, ice cream, puddings, pies, and more.
+For the health conscious, there is a heart-healthy menu, as well as a salad bar.
 For breakfast, you can choose anything between a small fruit cup to a full-fledged made-to-order omelet with all the side dishes.
 Take-out cartons are freely available in many chow halls.
-Some dining facilities even have drive-through windows.
+Some military dining facilities even have drive-through windows.

 KP Duty in the Military

-Other than a few exceptions at some military training centers, boot camp, while embarked on a vessel, while deployed, etc., KP duty is a thing of the past.
-Most military dining facilities are contracted operations, so troops aren't assigned to KP (short for "kitchen patrol).
+Other than a few exceptions at some military training centers, boot camp, while embarked on a vessel, while deployed, etc., kitchen patrol, or KP, duty is a thing of the past.
+Most military dining facilities are contracted operations, so troops aren't assigned to KP.

 Enlisted and officers receive full-rate BAS after initial entry training.
 However, for those required to consume meals in the dining facilities, most of the BAS is automatically deducted from their paychecks.